wiiees/pyling23/exercises/07_if-clauses.md

 **7.7.** In your Python editor (or the interpreter), can you indent with the 'tab' key?
 Do these appear as proper tabs (large spaces) or are they automatically replaced by sequences of multiple normal, narrow spaces?
 In the latter case, you're safe; but if the former can happen, you need to pay extra attention: Python permits indentation either with tabs or with spaces, but not mixed within the same file.

-**7.8.** ⭐ Write a program that, given a variable `n` with a number, tests if its value is odd, and if not, adds 1 to it and prints _I made it even!_.
+**7.8.** ⭐ Write a program that, given a variable `n` with a number, tests if its value is odd, and if not, adds 1 to it and prints _I made it odd!_.
 Subsequently, regardless of whether it was originally even or odd, the program should always print the resulting value of `n`.

 **7.9.** Can one if-clause be embedded in the body of another if-clause?
 Do you need double indentation at some point?
 Insert print statements at various places and levels of indentation in this code to track what happens.